techiemum/Xplory/README.md

 - Users can create their friend list.
 Like, Add/ remove friends which further permits them to see what their friends have posted or replied to other users.
 - There will be notification alert for the users whenever their friends posted or replied to other user's post
 - Users can directly message other users whom they have added as a friend.
-- USer side functionality breadown
+- USer side functionality breakdown
     - Login/Logout
     - Profile with picture
     - Create/Add information